Skip to main content

 Active & Accepting Cases

-Frutas y Hortalizas del Sur S.A. of San Carlos, Chile recalled one lot of frozen GreenWise Organic IQF Blueberries (10 oz, lot 60401, Best By February 9, 2028) on July 3, 2026 after a presumptive E. coli O145:H28 finding.
-The blueberries were sold only at Publix.
+Frutas y Hortalizas del Sur S.A. recalled one lot of frozen GreenWise Organic IQF Blueberries (lot 60401) on July 3, 2026 after an E. coli O145:H28 finding.
+On July 29, Publix recalled all lots of GreenWise Organic Whole Blueberries and Whole Mixed Berries in 10 oz and 48 oz sizes.

 Suspected Source